CraftAcademyLabs/coach-guides/miscellaneous/assessments/week_7_assessment.md

 This is the challenge that the coach should Slack the student.
 Time: 20 - 30 (tops) Advise the student to write his methods in an editor and paste them into irb or pry.
 Also, the student needs to communicate what they are doing.

 Today we want to assess your ability to read documentation, research and make use of gems and use third party services.
-We want you to use of a gem called “twitter”  and use it to access the TwitterAPI in order to get the 5 last tweets from The President of the United States.
+We want you to use of a gem called “twitter”  and use it to access the TwitterAPI in order to get the 5 last tweets from Amber.

 ### Resources